| Panzer Grenadier: Divisione Corazzata

 Developer’s Commentary

 This is a straightforward meeting engagement where Mussolini’s army in Russia gets some serious armor support.
 But the Red Army’s showpiece 34th Tank Brigade is still superior to the Italians on everything but morale, leader quality and average AT firepower per unit.
-I gave the Italians some extra AT gun units plus some air support, but they will still have a tough fight on their hands against the Soviet T35 and KV-1 tanks.
+The Italians have some air support, but they will still have a tough fight on their hands against the Soviet T35 and KV-1 tanks.

 Scenario Four